tanushkaext/tanushkaext/README.md

 - 🌱 I’m currently learning Problem Solving Skill and Data Structures.
 - 👯 I’m looking to collaborate on different open source projects on different technologies to upskill my graph of work.
 - 🤔 I’m looking for help with other tech enthsiast and industry specialist
-- 💬 Ask me about we can chat on different technologies
+- 💬 Ask me about: we can chat on different technologies
 - 📫 How to reach me: saxenatanu2005@gmail.com

-- ⚡ Fun fact: ...- 🚀 currently working to upgrade my logic building .
+- ⚡ Fun fact: ...- 🚀 currently working to upgrade my logic building.